A topic from the subject of Analytical Chemistry in Chemistry.

 The UV-Visible spectrophotometer is a powerful tool for analytical chemistry because:

-- It is widely used in various fields, such as environmental monitoring, food analysis, and pharmaceutical research.
+• It is widely used in various fields including environmental monitoring, food analysis, pharmaceutical research, and clinical chemistry.